 "There you are.
 You feel in the groove of your life and you feel there must be something else, something more.
 The answer for most heterosexual men is a woman, an ‘other' woman," Ashmanskas said during a lunchtime interview at Williamstown Elementary School where the company (Stone, Ashmanskas, Susie Essman as Elaine, Leslie Bibb as Bobbi and Heidi Schreck as Jeannette) was rehearsing.

-"The nice thing here is that after all these efforts to have an affair, all of them in his mother's apartment, by the way, Barney comes to realize that nice not only is enough,
+"The nice thing here is that after all these efforts to have an affair, all of them in his mother's apartment, by the way, Barney comes to realize that nice not only is enough, it's to be coveted."

 A first at Williamstown